-The good thing about the term “visual IVR” is that it does a pretty good job at conveying the basic concept.
+The good thing about the term “Web Call-Backs/Visual IVR” is that it does a pretty good job at conveying the basic concept.
 Anyone who knows what an IVR is immediate grasps the idea.
 Kind of like “horseless buggy”.
 (Although, you do have to ignore the oxymoron hidden in the acronym: If you make your “interactive voice response” visual, then there’s really no “voice” involved anymore!)

 Simple vs Sophisticated IVRs